-March 9, 2014 - Supply Chain Online, LLC offers an online course for supply chain management education and training and a personalized certificate of completion, available to both individuals and corporations.
-Course modules are written by Dr. Warren H. Hausman, Founder of Supply Chain Seminars and Professor in the Department of Management Science & Engineering at Stanford University.
+Supply Chain Online, LLC offers an online course in fundamentals of supply chain management and a personalized certificate of completion, available to both individuals and companies or groups.
+The course is written by Dr. Warren H. Hausman, Founder of Supply Chain Seminars and Professor in the Department of Management Science & Engineering at Stanford University.

-Since 2001, Supply Chain Online has provided our leading educational materials to individuals and Fortune 500 companies across the globe.
-Click the links below to learn more about our online course:
+Since 2001, Supply Chain Online has provided our leading course materials to individuals and Fortune 500 companies around the world.
+Click the links below for free previews of our course:

 Fundamentals of Supply Chain Management - Online Course Modules: